A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 While young adults may consider health insurance premiums an unnecessary expense, many don't realize that "going bare" can be costly – no matter how healthy the person is.
 Since 2019, there hasn't been a tax penalty for going without health insurance, but even when the penalty was in place (from 2014 through 2018), it paled in comparison to the real penalty: Attempting to pay for a serious medical event without health coverage.

-At Vox, health reporter Sarah Kliff is spent well over a year collecting emergency room bills from across the country, and the reports are an eye-opening look at just how much it costs when people end up needing emergency treatment – which can happen to anyone, regardless of how healthy they are.
+At Vox, health reporter Sarah Kliff spent well over a year collecting emergency room bills from across the country, and the reports are an eye-opening look at just how much it costs when people end up needing emergency treatment – which can happen to anyone, regardless of how healthy they are.
 A five- or six-figure medical bill would be crippling for most young people, especially on top of the student loan debt many graduates are struggling to pay off after college.

-Here’s a quick primer on the most logical and obvious coverage options that will help ensure recent graduates can avoid a coverage gap.
-(We’re listing these numerically, and not “best to worst” or vice versa.
-It’s up to each graduate to weigh factors that include employment, availability of a parent’s plan, etc.)
+The good news for grads is that there are coverage options available.
+Here's a quick primer on the most logical and obvious coverage options that will help ensure recent graduates can avoid a coverage gap.
+(We're listing these numerically, and not "best to worst" or vice versa.
+It's up to each graduate to weigh factors that include employment, availability of a parent's plan, etc.)

 1. Remain on your parent's insurance

-Under the new rules, there are no strings attached.
-The young adult doesn’t have to be a student, doesn’t have to be on the parent’s tax return, and can even be married and living on the other side of the country – although in that situation, it might be wise for them to purchase their own health insurance, since the provider network of the parent’s plan might not cover them if they live far away.
+Under the ACA rules, there are no strings attached.
+The young adult doesn't have to be a student, doesn't have to be on the parent's tax return, and can even be married and living on the other side of the country – although in that situation, it might be wise for them to purchase their own health insurance, since the provider network of the parent's plan might not cover them if they live far away.

 There are several points to consider before deciding whether remaining on a parent's plan is the best course of action, and we cover them in more detail here.

-3. Buy an ACA-compliant individual plan
+2. Buy an ACA-compliant individual plan

 • A new grad who moves to a new area (assuming they were already insured before the move) would be eligible to purchase an ACA-compliant plan based on the move.